gidven/saxo-openapi-guide/docs/support.md

 ## Step 3: Email OpenAPI Support

 If all of the above did not help you find an answer, the support team would be glad to receive a message on [openapisupport@saxobank.com](mailto:openapisupport@saxobank.com).
 Please bear in mind you can **help us help you** by including *as many details as possible* in your inquiry.
-The OpenAPI receives millions of requests every day, so it is virtually impossible to even begin to provide support if all we have is an email address and a message such as "it doesn't work".
+The OpenAPI receives millions of HTTP requests every day, so it is virtually impossible to even begin to provide support if all we have is an email address and a message such as "it doesn't work".

 Here's how to **request support like a pro**:

 1. Include **a clear description** of the issue/bug/problem/obstacle that you are facing along the lines of:
-> "I am trying to achieve _*business requirement*_ so I sent a request to the OpenAPI such as this _*request example*_ and I expected to receive _*desired outcome*_ but instead I got _*unexpected behavior*_."
+> "I am trying to achieve <*business requirement*> so I sent a request to the OpenAPI such as this <*request example*> and I expected to receive <*desired outcome*> but instead I got <*unexpected behavior*>."
 2. Add the **details of the request** that results in the error.
 If you followed [Step 1](#step-1-basic-diagnosis), you will have this at hand already.
 Make sure to include:
     - The URL (including parameters), request method, and (if applicable) the request body
     - Any headers or cookies that are sent with the request